avast/asio-mutex/README.md

 # Async Mutex for Boost Asio

-This repository contains an implementation of an asynchronous mutex.
+This repository contains an implementation of an asynchronous mutex for Boos Asio.
 Asynchronous here means that the locking operation can be `co_await`ed, thus avoiding potential deadlocks in multithreaded coroutine code.

 *Credits*: the implementation of the mutex itself is heavily inspired by Lewis Bakers's `async_mutex` from [cppcoro](https://github.com/lewissbaker/cppcoro/), published under the MIT license.